Nora Aunor: Death and memorial

 Aunor died at The Medical City Ortigas in Pasig, on the night of April 16, 2025.
 She was 71.
 Aunor had been confined to the hospital since April 10 and died due to acute respiratory failure a day after going through an angioplasty.
 President Bongbong Marcos subsequently declared April 22, 2025, the date for her funeral, as a day of national mourning.
 She was accorded state memorial services at the Manila Metropolitan Theater on April 22, followed by a state funeral later that day at the Libingan ng mga Bayani, the heroes' cemetery of the Philippines.
-Aunor's death was significantly covered by the international and global media, including the BBC, CNN, New York Times, LA Times, France24, NBC, and many others.
+Aunor's death was significantly covered by international and global media, including the BBC, CNN, New York Times, LA Times, France24, NBC, and many others.

 Legacy

 In 1983, Aunor was recognized as one of The Outstanding Women in the Nation's Service (TOWNS) in the Field of the Arts.
 In 1999, Aunor received the Centennial Honors for the Arts awarded by the Cultural Center of the Philippines (CCP).
 She was the only film actress included in the list of awardees.
 In 2010, she was hailed by the Green Planet Movie Awards as one of the "10 Asian Best Actresses of the Decade".
 She received the Ani ng Dangal Award (Harvest of Honors). from the National Commission for Culture and the Arts in 2013, 2014 and 2016.
 In 2013, she received the "Light of Culture Awards from Philippine Centre of the International Theatre Institute and the ITI-Earthsavers UNESCO Dream Center for pioneering in the integration of theater, television, and film.
 In 2014, Aunor was the recipient of the University of the Philippines College of Mass Communication's Gawad Plaridel Award.
 On September 17, 2015, Aunor was conferred the Gawad CCP para sa Sining for Film and Broadcast Arts, the highest award given by the Cultural Center of the Philippines.
 She was also conferred the Gusi Peace Prize in 2015.

 In 2022, Aunor was conferred as National Artist of the Philippines for Film and Broadcast Arts.

 In 2023, a new species of Begonia, B.noraaunorae was named after Aunor as an honor to her various achievements in the entertainment industry.

 In May 2025, she was posthumously conferred the Presidential Medal of Merit alongside recently deceased Filipina personalities.